akpaevj/OneSTools.EventLog/OneSTools.EventLog/README.md

 try
 {
-  // or wait for a cancellation token's cancel request while (true)
+  // or wait for a cancellationToken cancel request while (true)
   {
     var item = eventLogReader.ReadNextEventLogItem();